lgarzia/Rust_100Days/README.md

 11/12/2023: 33 - back to basic (physical books, The Rust Programming Language) - plan is to time-box 'readings' to 50 days and switch to applications.
 Reminder to me - need a solid foundation to build from.
 11/13/2023: 34 - chapt3, part of 4...
+11/14/2023: 35 - 4,5,6, most of 7 <-- goal is to make a big push over weekend to get to learning curve